santiagoRebella/falcon-ui/README.md

 Using the hortonworks-sandbox deploy to => **/var/lib/falcon/webapp/falcon**

-    scp -r -P 2222 prod/** root@127.0.0.1:/var/lib/falcon/webapp/falcon
+    scp -r -P 2222 dist/** root@127.0.0.1:/var/lib/falcon/webapp/falcon

 If you use Grunt, The task deploy

     grunt deploy

-will copy the necessary files from /dev folder to /prod folder.
-[1] and copy with scp from prod to hortonworks sandbox location, the access are set as the default 'root' 'hadoop', easily changeable in the Gruntfile
+will copy the necessary files from /app folder to /dist folder.
+[1] and copy with scp from dist to hortonworks sandbox location, the access are set as the default 'root' 'hadoop', easily changeable in the Gruntfile

 Navigate to **localhost:15000**